hannesdatta/course-odcm/content/docs/workflow/_index.md

 # Workflow for collecting online data

 To guide you in *planning and executing your online data collection for academic research*, we have developed a step-by-step guide, which we call "the workflow for collecting online data".
 Throughout the course, you will work through each of the workflow's steps.
 Already curious what it's all about?
-Then start with the [overview](overview.md) right away!
+Then start with the tutorial right away.

+{{< button relref="./overview.md" >}}Start the Tutorial{{< /button >}}

 ## Section overview